SiminaB/SiminaB.github.io/_posts/2018-12-10-Year-in-review.md

 together for me.
 (January 19)
 * By the end of February, I already had 4 papers accepted (the "deep review," the commentary paper, 2 other collaborative papers.)
 * I gave a talk a Brown University, invited by my friend, former NCI postdoc colleague, and coauthor [Orestis Panagiotou](https://twitter.com/orpanag).
 (April 10)
-* Another paper that was accepted by JCO PO that I was a co-author on, considering an [eye-tracking study](http://ascopubs.org/doi/10.1200/PO.17.00296) for usability of molecular diagnostic reports.
+* Another paper was accepted by JCO PO that I was a co-author on, considering an [eye-tracking study](http://ascopubs.org/doi/10.1200/PO.17.00296) for usability of molecular diagnostic reports.
 I was involved in the original study design and grant submission for it and it was led by a former ICBI postdoc, [Vishakha Sharma](https://twitter.com/VishakhaSharma_).
 It was also a really important project for the center and I was very happy to see it completed.
 (May 4)
 * The supplement to my R21 grant was officially awarded!
 My R21 is funded through the [NCI Informatics Technology for Cancer Research (ITCR) program](https://nciphub.org/groups/itcr) and the supplement is for a collaboration with a group funded through the
 Innovative Molecular Analysis Technologies (IMAT) program.
 I had applied for it last year so kind of wondered whether it was "fair" to list it as an accomplishment for the year.
 Then I decided that I might as well.
 (May 21)